apify/actor-scraper/cheerio-scraper/README.md

-    input, // Unaltered original input as parsed from the UI env, // Contains information about the run such as actorId or runId customData, // Value of the 'Custom data' scraper option.
+    input, // Unaltered original input as parsed from the UI env, // Contains information about the run such as actorId or runId customData, // Value of the 'Custom data' scraper option. html, // Raw HTML of the loaded page.

     // EXPOSED OBJECTS
     request, // Apify.Request object.